A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Quasidifferential Descent Method

-\begin{remark} The meaning of assumption~2) of Lemma~6.2 is the requirement that $p(t)$ does not have ``too many'' discontinuity points on the segment $[0, T]$.
-It may be directly verified that if the condition of Lemma 6.1 on the function $p(t)$ is fulfilled, then the condition required is satisfied.
-In the picture a simple example is given of a measurable bounded function with an infinite number of discontinuity points for which one may construct the function $q(t)$ in such a way that the set $M(\delta)$ measure is arbitrarily small for a sufficiently large splitting rank.
-It is an example of an ``appropriate'' in the sense of Lemma~6.2 assumption function. \end{remark}
+\begin{remark} The meaning of assumption~2) of Lemma \ref{lm5.5.2} is the requirement that $\mathcal G(t)$ does not have ``too many'' discontinuity points on the segment $[0, T]$.
+It may be directly verified that if the condition of Lemma \ref{lm5.5.1} on the function $\mathcal G(t)$ is fulfilled, then the condition required is satisfied.
+In the picture a simple example is given of a measurable bounded function with an infinite number of discontinuity points for which one may construct the function $\mathcal P(t)$ in such a way that the set $M(\delta)$ measure is arbitrarily small for a sufficiently large splitting rank.
+It is an example of an ``appropriate'' in the sense of Lemma \ref{lm5.5.2} assumption function. \end{remark}

 Let us give an example of the function for which this condition is violated.
-Let $p(t)$ be the Dirichlet function on the segment $[0, 1]$, i. e. taking the value $1$ at rational points and taking the value $0$ at irrational points of this interval.
-If we take the function $q(t) = 0$ $\forall t \in [0, 1]$ as a continuous one and as satisfying Lusin's theorem applied to the function $p(t)$, then condition 2) of Lemma 6.2 will be violated with every rank of (uniform) splitting of the interval $[0, 1]$, insofar as with such a splitting all the splitting points will be rational, i. e. will belong to the set $T'(\overline\varepsilon)$ $\forall \overline \varepsilon > 0$, hence $|M(\delta)| = 1$ $\forall \delta > 0$ in this case.
-It is seen that in this example one has $||L - p||^2_{L_2[0,1]} =1$ for each function $L(t)$ obtained via piecewise-linear interpolation of the function $p(t)$ with a uniform splitting of the segment $[0, 1]$, insofar as with such a splitting we always have $L(t) = 1$ $\forall t \in [0, 1]$.
-The Dirichlet function $p(t)$ does not satisfy condition 2) of Lemma~6.2, insofar as this function has ``too many'' discontinuity points on the interval $[0, 1]$.
+Let $\mathcal G(t)$ be the Dirichlet function on the segment $[0, 1]$, i. e. taking the value $1$ at rational points and taking the value $0$ at irrational points of this interval.
+If we take the function $\mathcal P(t) = 0$ $\forall t \in [0, 1]$ as a continuous one and as satisfying Lusin theorem applied to the function $\mathcal G(t)$, then condition~2) of Lemma \ref{lm5.5.2} will be violated with every rank of (uniform) splitting of the interval $[0, 1]$, insofar as with such a splitting all the splitting points will be rational, i. e. will belong to the set $T'(\overline\varepsilon)$ $\forall \overline \varepsilon > 0$, hence $|M(\delta)| = 1$ $\forall \delta > 0$ in this case.
+It is seen that in this example one has $||\mathcal L - \mathcal G||^2_{L_1^2[0,1]} =1$ for each function $\mathcal L(t)$ obtained via piecewise-linear interpolation of the function $\mathcal G(t)$ with a uniform splitting of the segment $[0, 1]$, insofar as with such a splitting we always have $\mathcal L(t) = 1$ $\forall t \in [0, 1]$.
+The Dirichlet function $\mathcal G(t)$ does not satisfy condition 2) of Lemma \ref{lm5.5.2}, insofar as this function has ``too many'' discontinuity points on the interval $[0, 1]$. \begin{remark} Let us briefly note here the theoretical and practical significance of the constructed algorithm.
+Theoretically, the algorithm is interesting in that, in contrast to the currently known optimality conditions, the minimum conditions are obtained here in pointwise form.
+In practice, the algorithm is interesting in that the search for descent directions at individual sampling moments can be carried out independently of each other.
+These advantages are described in more detail in Section 8 (see also Remark \ref{rm_100}). \end{remark}